After more semifinal pain, England seeks to wipe away tears

 “I didn’t want to see tears,” he said.
 “I wanted to see smiles.
 We’ve had the best 46 days of our lives.”

-Looking over at his players, he started to think about wining bronze on Saturday, then Olympic gold in Tokyo next year leading a British team and winning the European Championship on home soil in 2021 with England.
+Looking over at his players, he started to think about winning bronze on Saturday against the Netherlands or Sweden, then Olympic gold in Tokyo next year leading a British team and triumphing in the European Championship on home soil in 2021 with England.

 “I was looking over at them and that was my motivation,” Neville said.
 “I don’t wallow.
 I won’t go back to my room and feel sorry for myself.”